Scholarships for international students

 Potential candidates in the US should consult their Campus Fulbright Advisor or contact the Institute of International Education (IIE) in New York for more information and an application pack.

 Institute of International Education (IIE), 809 United Nations Plaza, New York, NY 10017 3580, USA.
 Website: iie.org/fulbright

 In the UK please contact

 US Educational Advisory Service, The Fulbright Commission, 62 Doughty Street, London, WC1N 2JZ, Telephone: 020 7404 6994.
 Website: fulbright.co.uk

 The John J Sweeney Scholarship at Ulster University’s International Conflict Research Institute (INCORE) is now open for applications.

-The deadline for applications is 19 July, midnight (GMT).
+The deadline for applications is Thursday, the 3rd of August 2017, midnight (GMT).
 This is the third year of this scholarship which is supported by the AFL-CIO.

 The Scholarship is open to all US citizens who:

 - Have been offered a full-time place on the MSc in Applied Peace and Conflict Studies and have made a firm commitment to Ulster University during the admissions phase

 - Have a familial connection to a US union member (mother, father, sibling, aunt, uncle, grandparent); or